Victor Lewis-Smith: As producer

 Lewis-Smith was executive producer of a series of 44 television programmes called 21st-Century Bach - The Complete Organ Works.
 The series started on BBC Two in June 2003 and ran for six years.
 The series has since aired on Sky Arts.
 John Scott Whiteley was the organist.

 From 2010, Lewis-Smith was the executive producer of In Confidence, a series of one-to-one interviews, featuring leading figures from the arts.
 Presented by Laurie Taylor, this production for Sky Arts was well received in a television review by the Daily Telegraph, with the Telegraph noting that "In an age of soapy soundbites, Sky Arts hour-long interview strand is a serious attempt to delve deeper into its subjects."
-Guests included Peter Maxwell Davies, Lily Allen, Damien Hirst, Tracey Emin, Richard Dawkins, Cleo Laine, Christopher Hitchens, Peter Hitchens, Kathy Burke, Stephen Fry, Andre Previn, Jackie Mason, and Danny Baker.
-72 programmes over four series were transmitted.
+Guests included Peter Maxwell Davies, Lily Allen, Damien Hirst, Tracey Emin, Richard Dawkins, Cleo Laine, Christopher Hitchens, Peter Hitchens, Kathy Burke and Stephen Fry.